-The Company manages and evaluates its operations in four operating segments: Telephone Operations which relates to GT&T; Internet and Wireless Cable which relates to Choice Communications; Radio and Paging which primarily relates to ATN (Haiti) and Choice Communications; and Call Center which relates to Atlantic Tele-Center, Inc. The operating segments are managed separately because each offers different products and serves different markets.
-The accounting policies of the operating segments are the same as those described in the summary of significant accounting policies.
-All of the revenues for GT&T were generated in Guyana and are shown in the accompanying consolidated statements of operations as total operating revenues.
-Total assets for GT&T were \$134.0 million and \$145.4 million at June 30, 2002 and December 31, 2001, respectively.
-For the three and six month periods ended June 30, 2001 and June 30, 2002, the Internet and Wireless Cable segment, the Radio and Paging segment and the Call Center segment are not material for separate disclosure under SFAS No. 131, "Disclosure About Segments of an Enterprise and Related Information," and are reported as other operations in the accompanying condensed consolidated statements of operations.
+The Company's operations fall into four separate segments: Telephone Operations which relates to GT&T; Internet and Wireless Cable which relates to Choice Communications; Radio and Paging which primarily relates to ATN (Haiti) and Choice Communications; and Call Center which relates to Atlantic Tele-Center, Inc. The operating segments are managed separately because each offers different products and serves different markets.
+The accounting policies of the operating segments are the same as those described in the summary of significant accounting policies included in the Company's Form 10K for 2001.
+All of the revenues for GT&T were generated in Guyana and are shown in the accompanying consolidated statements of operations as total revenues from telephone operation.
+Total assets for GT&T were \$137.7 million and \$145.4 million at September 30, 2002 and December 31, 2001, respectively.
+For the three and nine month periods ended September 30, 2001 and September 30, 2002, the Internet and Wireless Cable segment, the Radio and Paging segment and the Call Center segment are not material for separate disclosure under SFAS No. 131, "Disclosure About Segments of an Enterprise and Related Information," and are reported as other operations in the accompanying condensed consolidated statements of operations.